VanilaMao/node-x/technical.readme.md

     Front End could be much better, since this question is more focused on backend, UI is just a tool to test the solution

    ## Thinking
-     Message Queue and gateway could add tons of value in mulitiple micro services environment
+     Message Queue and gateway could add tons of values in mulitiple micro services environment